18 Questions to Ask Before Getting Married

 What's your partner like when they're stuck in traffic?
 When they've had a bad performance review?
 When they haven't had enough sleep, when their parent has a health scare, when they get an exorbitant parking ticket, or when they have to call customer service for a defective product?
 Often the rosy period of early romance has everyone restraining themselves to be on their best behavior.
 This makes the early romance sweeter, of course, but it denies us a glimpse into who they are when they're under pressure.
 And decades of marriage and life, in general, can bring plenty of pressure.
 Even more important is how the two of you handle stress together — do you retreat and isolate, or connect to resolve things as a team?

 Sure, problems with substance abuse and gambling can crop up unexpectedly in a marriage, as we sometimes see when new casinos come to town.
-But all too often, the signs of potential problems with alcoholism or addiction were there along, but were willfully not talked about or even acknowledged — perhaps out of fear or denial.
+But all too often, the signs of potential problems with alcoholism or addiction were there all along but were willfully not talked about or even acknowledged — perhaps out of fear or denial.
 Or maybe what seems reasonable for a young, childless couple in terms of partying and drinking no longer seems reasonable with two toddlers underfoot, and yet one partner can't seem to change their lifestyle.
 Take a hard look at your partner's — and your own — relationship with substances.
 As much as you might want to ignore potential problems, it is invariably true that the earlier they are addressed, the better chance there is that they can be dealt with successfully.

 4. How are we as roommates?